 ii) CD4/CD6 inhibitors are blood thinners so you must not take other thinners such as supplements of fish oils, turmeric, ashwagandha and aspirin

-With Ribociclib, low white blood cell counts Neutropenia) are common during its use.
+With Ribociclib, low white blood cell counts (Neutropenia) are common during its use.
 This is not the same as blood thinning.
 Fish oils, for example, will not lower white cell counts, nor will turmeric which occasionally might lower platelets.

-So what should you be careful of doing?
+iii) What should you be careful of?

 Palbociclib is a time dependent inhibitor of CYP3A; If you take other inhibitors of CYP3A - something we have told you about frequently in the past (See HERE) - you can concentrate this type of drug.
 Similar warnings appear on the Ribociclib and Abemaciclib websites.

 For example, the often used off-label drug Itraconazole can concentrate blood levels of Ibrance by 87% according to Pfizer.
-Other drugs that should not be taken at the same time ass CD4/CD6 inhibitors are clarithromycin, indinavir, itraconazole, ketoconazole, lopinavir/ritonavir, nefazodone, nelfinavir, posaconazole, ritonavir, saquinavir, telaprevir, telithromycin, and voriconazole.
+Other drugs that should not be taken at the same time ass CD4/CD6 inhibitors are clarithromycin, indinavir, ketoconazole, lopinavir/ritonavir, nefazodone, nelfinavir, posaconazole, ritonavir, saquinavir, telaprevir, telithromycin, and voriconazole.
 Of the 27 drugs added to the list since 2008, 13 of them can potentially cause ‘Sudden Death’ according to the Lawson Health Institute in Canada.

-Then there are foods - Grapefruit, grapefruit juice, Seville Oranges and pomelo.
+Then there are foods - Grapefruit, grapefruit juice, Seville oranges and pomelo.
 These all contain furanocoumarins, which are metabolised by CYP3A4 to compounds that bind to and block the active site of the enzyme, causing irreversible deactivation.

-Did your oncologist warn you of this?
+Did your oncologist warn you of these?

 References

-1. Potential application of berberine in the treatment of Escherichia coli sepsis; Elisa Pierpaoli et al; Nat Prod Res; 2021 Nov;35(22):4779-4784.
+Potential application of berberine in the treatment of Escherichia coli sepsis; Elisa Pierpaoli et al; Nat Prod Res; 2021 Nov;35(22):4779-4784.

-2. An Arabidopsis berberine bridge enzyme-like protein specifically oxidizes cellulose oligomers and plays a role in immunity; Federica Locci et al; Plant J, 2019 May;98(3):540-554.
+An Arabidopsis berberine bridge enzyme-like protein specifically oxidizes cellulose oligomers and plays a role in immunity; Federica Locci et al; Plant J, 2019 May;98(3):540-554.

-3. Modulation of CD4 T cell function via CD6-targeting; Raquel Filipa Freitas et al; EBioMedicine, 2019 Sep;47:427-435.
+Modulation of CD4 T cell function via CD6-targeting; Raquel Filipa Freitas et al; EBioMedicine, 2019 Sep;47:427-435.

-4. Berberine downregulates CDC6 and inhibits proliferation via targeting JAK-STAT3 signaling in keratinocytes; Shuna Sun et al; Cell Death Dis, 2019 Mar 20;10(4):274.
+Berberine downregulates CDC6 and inhibits proliferation via targeting JAK-STAT3 signaling in keratinocytes; Shuna Sun et al; Cell Death Dis, 2019 Mar 20;10(4):274.

 .